maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

     ## [3] "\nThe Monkees\n"        "\nThe Beatles\n"
     ## [5] "\nSoundtrack\n"         "\nSoundtrack\n"

-The number of albums do not match the number of artists!
+The number of albums does not match the number of artists!

-We have to find out why...
+We must find out why...

 Extracting data from Billboard.com
 ----------------------------------